YuYu Hakusho: Manga

 An English translation of the YuYu Hakusho manga was serialized in North America by Viz Media in the American Shonen Jump magazine, where it debuted in its inaugural January 2003 issue and ended in January 2010.
-Viz released all 19 collected volumes of the English manga between May 13, 2003, and March 2, 2010.
+Viz released all 19 collected volumes of the English manga between May 1, 2003, and March 2, 2010.
 A total of 176 chapters exist in this format due to Viz treating the extra non-numbered chapter "YuYu Hakusho Tales: Two Shot" found in volume seven (which tells the story of how Hiei and Kurama first met) as the 64th chapter.
-Viz later re-released the series digitally as part of their digital manga releases between 2013 and 2014 and later added it to ComiXology's digital releases.
+Viz later re-released the series digitally as part of their digital manga releases between August 20, 2013, and February 25, 2014, and later added it to ComiXology's digital releases.
 The YuYu Hakusho manga has additionally been licensed and published across Asia and Europe.
 A French translation from Kana, for example, began publication in 1997.

 Anime

-The Yu Yu Hakusho anime adaptation was directed by Noriyuki Abe and co-produced by Fuji Television, Yomiko Advertising, and Studio Pierrot.
-The series, consisting of 112 episodes, aired from October 10, 1992, to December 17, 1994, on Fuji Television.
-The episodes were released on 23 video cassettes by Pony Canyon from January 1, 1995, to December 6, 1995.
-They were also released on 28 DVD volumes by Beam Entertainment, with volumes 8–14 being released on March 25, 2002, volumes 15–21 being released on April 25, 2002, and volumes 22–28 being released on May 25, 2002.
-The anime differed from its manga source material by containing different levels of violence and profanity, as well as minor variations in art style from one to the other.
-In early 2001, the series was acquired by Funimation Entertainment for North American distribution as Yu Yu Hakusho: Ghost Files.
-Funimation's production saw a significant contribution from voice actor Justin Cook, who not only directed the dub but also voiced the protagonist Yusuke.

-The American-produced English dubbed episodes aired from February 23, 2002, to April 1, 2006, on Cartoon Network.
-Initially, the series was shown on the channel's Adult Swim programming block from February 2002 to April 2003, but was later moved to Toonami.
-Some of the show's original depictions of mature content including violence, sexual humor, and coarse language, as well as some controversial cultural discrepancies were edited out for broadcast.
-Yu Yu Hakusho was taken off Toonami around March 2005 and moved to an early Saturday morning time slot that October where the series finished its run.
-It was also aired uncut as part of the Funimation programming block on Colours TV in 2006 and the Funimation Channel in high-definition in 2011.
-Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.